 Monthly payments and balances.
 The credit report will furnish us most of this information, but not all liabilities show up on the credit report.
 Some Buy Here, Pay Here car loans for example do not show up.
 During the process your loan office will review the credit report with you and you will sign a typed loan application that lists all of your current debt.
 You will be signing attesting to the fact that everything is true and correct.
 If something is missing from your liabilities you need to disclose it to us then before it is too late.
 Otherwise it could crop up later in the process and the additional found debt could kill the deal.

 Other income information you may need

 If you’re self-employed

-Two years signed tax returns with all schedules.
+Most recent two years signed tax returns with all schedules.
 If you receive a K-1 then will need last 2 years K-1’s and also last 2 years Business tax returns.